Citations and bibliography formatter

 citeproc-py uses semantic versioning.
 Currently, its major version number is still at 0, meaning the API is not yet stable.
 However, you should not expect to see any major API changes soon.

-citeproc-py was originally developed for Python 3 but now also runs on Python 2.6+.
+citeproc-py supports Python 3.6 and up.
 It depends on lxml for parsing and navigating the CSL style and locale files.

 The recommended way of installing citeproc-py is by using pip: